Table of Contents

-The Code 50 being a modeler, has a similar layout to other popular amplifiers.
-If you have ever used another modeler, then you will recognize the similarities of a digital amp.
+The Code 50 is a modeler and has a similar layout to other popular amplifiers.
+If you have ever used another modeler, then you will recognize the similarities of a digital amp here.

-Because the amplifier comes with a built-in LCD screen, all selections are made with buttons and a rotary edit control.
-This keeps things pretty simple and clean on top, which is great if lots of controls overwhelms you.
+The amplifier comes with a built-in LCD screen.
+All selections are made with buttons and a rotary edit control.
+This keeps things pretty simple and clean on top, which is great if lots of controls overwhelm you.

-Effects on the Code 50 consist of Modulation effects, Delay, reverb, Wah plus stomp box distortion emulations.
+Effects on the Code 50 consist of Modulation effects, Delay, and reverb.
+Also, Wah plus stomp box distortion emulations.

-These can also be controlled and edited using the Marshall gateway app which can also be used via Bluetooth which is a really slick control scheme!
+These can also be controlled and edited using the Marshall gateway app.
+It can also be used via Bluetooth, which is a really slick control scheme!

 The USB connection on the top of the amplifier will allow you to connect to a computer to do a few different things.

-This is a great feature as the amplifier already has built in power amp and cab emulations.
+This is a great feature as the amplifier already has a built-in power amp and cab emulations.
 The USB connection also lets you update the firmware or control with MIDI.

-The Marshall Code 50 is rated at an output power of 50 watts, and man does it deliver!
-The power is right on with a heavy hitting drummer and cuts through the mix very well.
+The Marshall Code is rated at an output power of 50 watts, and man does it deliver!
+The power is right on with a heavy-hitting drummer and cuts through the mix very well.